insurance

 Term Life Insurance - LT

 Premiums are guaranteed.
-They are level for the term period and increase annually thereafter.
+They are level for the premium period and increase annually thereafter.
 Any sample premiums are examples only and may vary based on your personal health history and underwriting guidelines.
 The answers provided to the health questions are used to determine eligibility for coverage.
 Not all applicants will qualify.
 Product and its features may not be available in all states.
 Coverage ends at age 95.

 If insured is diagnosed with a terminal illness that will cause death in 12 mos. or less, up to 50% of the total benefit can be applied for, and used as insured chooses.
 The remaining benefit payable at death will be reduced by the Accelerated Death Benefit paid and any accrued and unpaid interest (8% annual interest rate applies).
 Receipt of Accelerated Death Benefits may affect eligibility for public assistance programs and may be taxable.
 Please consult the appropriate social service agency and seek the advice of tax counsel before applying for these funds.
 The Accelerated Death Benefit is not available if the terminal illness results from an intentionally self-inflicted injury.
 This benefit may not be available in all states.